L-Marcel/core/packages/highlight/README.md

 This library uses __`Prism.js`__ to generate the tokens for each language component, to avoid ambiguity I call these components __`languages definitions`__.

 ## Custom languages definitions
-It is possible, but quite complex, to edit language definitions using the library (it inevitably requires extensive knowledge of regex):
+It is possible, but quite complex, to edit language definitions using the library, but this is only available for the __available languages__ (it inevitably requires extensive knowledge of regex):
 ```ts
 const javascript = new HighlightCustomLanguage(
   "javascript",